How do you heal emotional wounds?

 "saying" that "time heals all wounds."
 When I did that I found some interesting articles.

-provides many sources on the subject.
+on google provides many sources on the subject.
 When I took a look, I only found articles saying that that time did NOT

 The following sections contain some of the thoughts from my